 Write a Clear Behavior Policy

-To use behavior as a reason for discipline or termination, your employee handbook must include clear language that outlines the exact behavior you will allow.
-Consider this example.
-“Our behavior standard requires all employees to maintain a positive work environment through their actions and behavior toward co-workers, management and customers.”
+To use behavior as a basis for discipline or termination, your employee handbook must include clear language that outlines the exact behavior you will allow.
+For example: “Our behavior standard requires all employees to maintain a positive work environment through their actions and behavior toward co-workers, management and customers.”

-In this example, you focus on teamwork and address your employee's overall attitude and mindset toward their job and the people with whom and for whom they work.
+In this example, the emphasis is on teamwork and the employee’s conduct toward the people they work with and for.

 Record Specific Problems With the Negative Behavior